-People told us staff provided the care and support they needed.
-A relative we spoke with was positive about the care provided to people, saying staff had a good understanding of people's care needs and met them well.
-Most staff demonstrated a good understanding of people's medical conditions and how they affected them.
-This included specific information about people's dementia, diabetes, pressure care and nutritional needs.
-Staff had worked with specialist health professionals where necessary to develop care plans, for example community mental health nurses, physiotherapists and speech and language therapists.
+Staff demonstrated a good understanding of people's medical conditions and how they affected them.
+This included specific information about people's dementia, pressure and skin integrity care and needs relating to specialist equipment to help people eat and drink.
+Staff had worked with specialist health professionals where necessary to develop care plans, for example, community mental health nurses, physiotherapists and speech and language therapists.

 Staff told us they received regular training to give them the skills to meet people's needs.
-This included an induction and training on meeting people's specific needs.
+This included an induction and a comprehensive training programme.
 New staff spent time shadowing experienced staff members, learning how the home's systems operated and completing the care certificate.
-The care certificate is a nationally agreed set of standards that sets out the knowledge, skills and behaviours expected of staff.
-A member of staff who had recently completed the induction programme said it was good and gave them the information they needed.
-The member of staff said they were not expected to work on their own until they were confident they were able to meet people's needs.
+The care certificate is a nationally agreed set of standards that sets out the knowledge, skills and behaviours expected of care staff.

 Training was provided in a variety of formats, including on-line, group sessions and observations of practice.
 Where staff completed on-line training, they needed to pass an assessment to demonstrate their understanding of the course.
-Staff told us the training they attended was useful and relevant to their role in the service.
+Staff said the training they attended was useful and relevant to their role in the service.
+None of the staff identified any training they felt they needed but was not available.
 Staff were able to complete training on health conditions specific to people they were supporting.
-The registered manager had a record of all training staff had completed and when refresher training was due.
+Where relevant, staff had completed training in the safe use of specialist medical equipment.
+The registered manager had a record of all training staff had attended and when refresher training was due.
 This was used to plan the training programme.
 Staff were supported to complete formal national qualifications in social care.
+Qualified nurses said they were able to keep their skills up to date and maintain a record of their continuous professional development.